Staking and Unstaking with Kintsu

 User initiates a stake

-transaction with the contract, in which they submit MON tokens to the Vault
+transaction, in which they submit MON tokens to the Kintsu staking pool (a.k.a. the Vault).

 sMON tokens are fungible, and can be traded on or used as a proxy for MON in other activities on the blockchain, such as DeFi applications, Gaming, NFTs, and more.